 Occasionally, tetanus results when the uterus is damaged during an induced abortion or childbirth.
 In developing countries, soil contamination of the stump of the umbilical cord can cause tetanus in newborns.

 Vaccination during childhood plus booster doses every 10 years during adulthood can prevent tetanus.
 Thus, the infection occurs mainly in people who have not been vaccinated or not kept their vaccinations up to date.
 This situation is more common in developing countries.
 In the United States, tetanus is a risk for people who inject drugs.
 The risk is also higher for older people but usually only if they have never been vaccinated.

-Worldwide, about 50% of people who have tetanus die.
-But in the United States, only about 10 to 15% die if the disorder is treated appropriately.
+Worldwide, about 50% of people who have tetanus die, usually because spasms of muscles in the throat, chest, and abdomen interfere with breathing.
+But in the United States, only about 6% die if the disorder is treated appropriately.
 People who inject drugs, the very young, and the very old are more likely to die of tetanus.

 When people are injured, they can help prevent tetanus by promptly and thoroughly cleaning wounds.
 People who have wounds may be given tetanus vaccine to prevent tetanus from developing.
 Because the vaccine takes weeks to be effective, tetanus immune globulin is sometimes given in addition.
 It provides antibodies that neutralize the toxin immediately.